Tromso in the fall with foliage colors

 • High Temperature: Generally reaches around 14°C (57°F)

-There are limited buses available to visit Sommaroy on weekdays, but a car will give you a lot more freedom.
+There are limited buses available to visit Sommaroy on weekdays, but a guided tour via boat cruise or a car will give you a lot more freedom.

 Fall (September – October)